How I shipped this blog in a couple of hours using Claude Code — Astro, Keystatic, Cloudflare for free.

 Three things in that prompt I’d point at as load-bearing:

-The scaffold itself was quick — maybe twenty minutes from npm create to a working build at localhost:4321 with the about page and a placeholder post live.
-The vast majority of the actual session was the long tail of iteration that came next.
+The scaffold was quick — maybe twenty minutes from npm create to a working build at localhost:4321 with the about page and a placeholder post live.
+Most of the session was the long tail of iteration that came after.

 Prompt 2 — pull KEEP’s visual identity over.

 Out of the box, Astro gives you a perfectly competent editorial blog.
 That wasn’t what I wanted — I wanted the pixel-arcade flavor of KEEP, so the blog feels like another room in the same house.
-I sent Claude a screenshot of the KEEP landing page and one prompt:
+I pointed Claude at the KEEP landing-page repo and gave it one prompt:

 The highlighted line is the single biggest unlock for visual iteration with Claude Code.
 Once Playwright MCP is wired up, Claude can navigate to localhost, screenshot at multiple viewports, and review its own work before claiming a change is done.
 Pixel-alignment issues that used to take three rounds of “no, the arrow is at the bottom of the line” now resolve in one round, because Claude catches them itself.